-Baked Pesto Salmon
+Easy Pesto Salmon Recipe

-- 1 lb fresh salmon if you have extra hungry people for dinner, you can increase the amount of fish and pesto accordingly
+- 1 lb fresh salmon (if you have extra hungry people for dinner, you can increase the amount of fish and pesto accordingly)

 - Preheat oven to 350 degrees Fahrenheit and place a piece of parchment paper on a baking tray.

 - Portion the salmon filets into pieces that are about 2-3” wide and spread about 1 teaspoon of pesto onto each piece of fish.